Taxation in Hong Kong

 In the fiscal year 2013/14, Profits tax, an income tax on corporations, constituted the largest source of tax collected by the government, followed by Salaries Tax, an income tax on individuals.

 Income Tax

-Unlike most countries which apply both residential jurisdiction and territorial jurisdiction in determining the tax liability of a person, Hong Kong uses only the territorial source jurisdiction and disregards the concept of residence.
+Unlike most tax systems which apply both residential jurisdiction and territorial jurisdiction in determining the tax liability of a person, Hong Kong uses only the territorial source jurisdiction and disregards the concept of residence.
 Thus, only profits sourced in Hong Kong are taxable whereas overseas income is not taxable.
 (As an exception, certain kinds of worldwide deemed trading receipts are taxable for non-residents.)